 Below are steps you can take to gather all the information you need to refine your vision and make better decisions about the forthcoming scaling:

-- Decide on the scaling approach: do you need to extend an existing team or add an entirely new one?
+• Decide on the scaling approach: Do you need to extend an existing team or add an entirely new one?

-- Identify the trigger: what prompts you to scale?
+• Identify the trigger: What prompts you to scale?
 What is your need for scaling?

-- Define your end goal: what milestones should you be able to meet when you have more people onboard?
+• Define your end goal: What milestones should you be able to meet when you have more people onboard?

-- Formalize your project requirements: is it complex?
+• Formalize your project requirements: Is it complex?
 Does it involve new expertise?
 Or is it backing up the existing one?

-- Decide upon the team(s) size: what’s the approximate number of people you need to involve?
+• Decide upon the team(s) size: What’s the approximate number of people you need to involve?

-- Define their responsibilities: what will the newcomers have to do on the project?
+• Define their responsibilities: What will the newcomers have to do on the project?

-- Suggest the approximate deadline: when would you need the new people to start working?
+• Suggest the approximate deadline: When would you need the new people to start working?
 How much time do you have for onboarding?

-- Define the scaling speed: at which pace do you expect the team to grow?
+• Define the scaling speed: At which pace do you expect the team to grow?
 Why do you need it to grow so fast/slow?

-With vast experience in building teams and a thorough understanding of your business context, your vendor can help you fill in the gaps of the missing information: from determining the optimal number of specialists to selecting the optimal technology stack for the project.
+With vast experience in building teams and a thorough understanding of your business context, your vendor can help you fill in the gaps of the missing information, from determining the optimal number of specialists to selecting the optimal technology stack for the project.

-To sum up, your vendor needs to have all of the above information clear and refined early on.
+To sum up, your vendor needs to have all the above information clear and refined early on.
 Otherwise, they can’t guarantee high-performance rates in terms of scalability.

 But good preparation is only half the battle.
-The next step is actually looking for people and onboarding them on the project.
+The next step is looking for people and onboarding them on the project.

 The Team Scaling Process Has Begun.
 What’s Next?